-This Site Was Built With You In Mind!Google
+This Site Was Built With You In Mind!

 by Eddie Carrara

-If you think you may have a car power steering leak, the first thing you should do is check the power steering fluid reservoir, if the fluid level in the reservoir is low, you just might have a leak in the power steering system.
+If you think your car may have a power steering leak, the first thing you should do is check the power steering fluid reservoir.
+If the fluid level in the reservoir is low, you may have a leak in the power steering system.

-Power steering fluid has a very distinctive smell, it smells like a burnt marshmallow, that is my opinion on the smell, and I'm sure you will not find that documented anywhere on the internet or any repair manual.
+Power steering fluid has a very distinctive smell; it smells like a burnt marshmallow.
+That is my opinion on the smell, and I'm sure you will not find that documented anywhere on the internet or any repair manual.

-If you feel the steering in your vehicle binding up, or the power steering pump starting to make whine noise, it's a good sign your power steering fluid level is getting low or it's empty.
+If you feel the steering in your vehicle binding or the power steering pump starting to make a whining noise, it's a good sign your power steering fluid level is getting low or it's empty.

-Running the power steering pump with low or no fluid could be very damaging to the entire power steering system because metal particles from the pump enter the system and cause internal failure of the steering rack and to its valve body or to the steering gear box.
+Running the power steering pump with low or no fluid could damage the entire power steering system.
+Metal particles from the pump could enter the system and cause the steering rack to fail or damage its valve body or the steering gearbox.

-The first sign of fluid leaking from the power steering is a pump whine, because the fluid is low, the pump will start to make a whine noise, especially when turning the steering wheel.
+The first sign of fluid leaking from the power steering is a pump whine.
+Because the fluid is low, the pump will start to make a whining noise, especially when turning the steering wheel.

-Power steering fluid is generally light amber to clear in color when it's new, it doesn't take long for it to turn a dark brown, like engine oil, but the smell is totally different.
+Power steering fluid is generally light amber to clear in color when it's new, it doesn't take long for it to turn a dark brown, like engine oil, but the smell is different.

 I know you have questions about your car power steering leak, so use the comment box below to ask me anything about your car, and I will answer your question asap.
-Oh, and one more thing, "like" this article on Facebook, you never know if one of your followers may need some help, thanks for sharing!
+Oh, and one more thing, "like" this article on Facebook, you never know if one of your followers may need some help.
+Thanks for sharing!

 Click below to see web pages other visitors have built...